Gorum language: Person indexation

 Two third plural subject markers -ey and =gi may co-occur on the same predicate at the same time in some contexts without any clear motives.

 Possessor of a logical argument in Sora-Gorum is marked by the object type.

+Voice

+The middle voice suffixes -n/-nuʔ can encode a wide array of generally intransitive functions including passive, middle passive, reflexivity, and indirect or self-benefactive middle.

 Version

 Version ("affectedness") is a highly marked feature in Gorum verbal morphology and is distinctive from voice markers is that it does not occupy a slot in Gorum verb structure and nor an indication of relations between verbal actants marked in the verbal complex, but to encode their status of being affected in the discourse space.
 As mentioned above, Gorum version is represented by creaky voice vowels.
 It is used optionally to denote the notions of primary affectedness, discourse salience, and discourse deictic orientation.